dannyphandannyphan/newtons-method/README.md

 ### Implementation

-We will differentiate the function at that point using the definition of the derivative.
+We will differentiate the function at that point using the SymPy module.
 The guess point will be up to the user.